 Boreal Bay Lodge

-The drive or flight to Boreal Bay Lodge features a winding highway route with splendid picturesque views of skies, lakes, rock formations and green wilderness.
-We recommend having the camera handy because you may encounter bear, moose, elk, deer, fox and even a timberwolf.
-Guests are encouraged to stop along the way to take a closer look at the all the things which make the boreal forest such an amazing place.
+The drive or flight to Boreal Bay Lodge features a winding highway route with splendid picturesque views of skies, lakes, rock formations, and green wilderness.
+We recommend having the camera handy because you may encounter a bear, moose, elk, deer, fox, and even a timberwolf.
+Guests are encouraged to stop along the way to take a closer look at all the things which make the boreal forest such an amazing place.

-On the water front, Boreal Bay Lodge has a beach and 6 docks.
+On the waterfront, Boreal Bay Lodge has a beach and 6 docks.
 The beach offers a great place to swim and cool off in the clear refreshing waters of Kakagi Lake.
 The docks all have benches on the ends.
 Small children to elder adults like to sit and even fish from our docks.
 It’s always interesting to find out what fish are around the docks.
-There is bass, perch, sunfish, northerns and the mighty Muskie.
+There are bass, perch, sunfish, northern, and the mighty Muskie.
 One of our guests has proved that the mighty Muskie can be no match for the small kiddie pole as the line broke and the fish swam away.

 Ideas and games for traveling with children are listed at the end of Attractions.

-Kakagi Lake is always a 28,000 acre adventure waiting for you.
-There are many islands and chains of islands which range from the lone boulder to one of the biggest being 2 Mile Island.
+Kakagi Lake is always a 28,000-acre adventure waiting for you.
+There are many islands and chains of islands that range from the lone boulder to one of the biggest known as Two Mile Island.
 The smaller islands offer children a wonderful adventure to be able to walk the whole island.
 One guest even discovered the rare prickly pear cactus.
 There are great crops of blueberries on some of the islands.

-It is a good idea to keep your eyes opened for the wildlife while on the lake.
+It is a good idea to keep your eyes open for the wildlife while on the lake.
 There are many loons on the lake and they seem very comfortable with boats sharing their lake.
-Bears have been seen swimming from island-to-island.
-There are many deer in the area and they often appear on the shore lines.
+Bears have been seen swimming from island to island.
+There are often deer in the area and they frequently appear on the shorelines.
 One group of guests was surprised as a bull moose surfaced from an underwater dive near their boat while they were out fishing.
-Unfortunately the fishermen were too amazed to capture this magical moment on film.
+Unfortunately, the fishermen were too amazed to capture this magical moment on film.

 Numerous portage lakes offer our guests adventures and lifelong memories of hiking through the north woods trails to see and fish a lake, which you might have all to yourself for the day.

-We have private dock and launch access to world famous fishing on Lake of the Woods.
-The historic legends, fishing and wilderness scenery on Lake of the Woods makes it a great place to visit, while at Boreal Bay Lodge.
+We have a private dock and launch access to world-famous fishing on Lake of the Woods.
+The historic legends, fishing, and wilderness scenery on Lake of the Woods make it a great place to visit, while at Boreal Bay Lodge.

 Nestor Falls, Ontario

-Boreal Bay Lodge is about 5 miles north from Nestor Falls, Ontario.
-Nestor Falls is 65 miles from Fort Frances, Ontario and International Falls Minnesota.
+Boreal Bay Lodge is about 5 miles north of Nestor Falls, Ontario.
+Nestor Falls is 65 miles from Fort Frances, Ontario, and International Falls Minnesota.